cmonAmaan/Housing-Affordability-Analysis-in-LA/README.md

 Housing Affordability Simulation in Los Angeles

 This project uses Python to simulate housing affordability for six working-class families in Los Angeles, based on income scenarios and rent expectations.
-Inspired by a Math & Social Justice class assignment, the analysis applies the 30% rent-to-income affordability rule to assess whether California’s minimum wage of $16/hour supports fair housing in LA’s high-cost environment.
+Inspired by social justice reasons, the analysis applies the 30% rent-to-income affordability rule to assess whether California’s minimum wage of $16/hour supports fair housing in LA’s high-cost environment.

 Financial Models Used
 30% Rule: Rent is affordable if it does not exceed 30% of monthly income